accurascan/Qatar-Android-SDK/README.md

     livenessCustomization.feedBackCenterMessage = "Center Your Face";
     livenessCustomization.feedBackMultipleFaceMessage = "Multiple Face Detected";
     livenessCustomization.feedBackHeadStraightMessage = "Keep Your Head Straight";
+    livenessCustomization.feedBackLowLightMessage = "Low light detected";
     livenessCustomization.feedBackBlurFaceMessage = "Blur Detected Over Face";
     livenessCustomization.feedBackGlareFaceMessage = "Glare Detected";

+    // 0 is allow dark face and 100 is allow bright face or -1 to remove low light filter livenessCustomization.setLowLightTolerence(39);

     // 0 for clean face and 100 for Blurry face or -1 to remove blur filter livenessCustomization.setBlurPercentage(80/*blurPercentage*/); // To allow blur on face